Septien/WMN-IoT/README.md

 In the following, we describe each component of the network.

+## The Physical Layer
+This layer has as function the transmission of the packets through the physical medium, using whatever technology or method is necessary.
+For RIOT, we will use an interface provided by the OS called netdev, which basically abstracts the access and configuration of the radios.
+Through this interface, we can access any radio supported by it (as long as that radio does not require a special stack, like the WiFi radios.)
+The currently supported radios by this stack are the following:

+- Radio developed by Nordic semiconductors: nRF24l01+ [^1].

 ## The MAC Layer
 As mentioned, the mobile nodes have the following restrictions/requisites:
 - Are resource-constrained in nature.
 - Use a single-radio multiple-channel approach.

 So, we need a MAC protocol that saves energy, handles multiple channels on a single radio, and is as lightweight as possible.
-The currently proposed MAC is known as Multi-Channel Lighweight Medium Access Control (MCLMAC) [^1].
+The currently proposed MAC is known as Multi-Channel Lighweight Medium Access Control (MCLMAC) [^2].
 It consists of two state machines: one for handling the connection of the devices to the network, and another for handling the power-mode of the radio and the transmission of packets.